echoesofuniverse/aboutproject/README.md

   You can view different cards on the Dashboard.Each card displays information related to the Sector.
 <br>

-****CyberWorld Creative Works****
- - We can see a Title  Named "Wiki Enchiridion",When you click on "Select Category",list of categories will get displayed such as Musems,Water Bodies,Mountains,Birds etc.And Image gets displayed after choosing the option from the dropdown and Clicking on that image leds to Wiki page based on the selection of the category.
 ****MySchool Projects****
 - We have added 2 Hierarchical Dropdown Menus in the MySchool Projects card.
 - We have integrated a detailed dropdown navigation system that allows users to seamlessly select options from continent-level (e.g., Asia) down to district-level locations.Upon reaching to district-level dropdown, we get other dropdown which shows sectors namely, Education,Healthcare,Farming,Manufacturing,Government,Software.Upon selecting Education sector,We see other dropdown with options Primary School,High School,Intermediate,Degree,Engineering,Medicine,When we  select High School,list of high Schools from selected city(Khammam) get displayed.Select School,and class(10th,9th,8th...) ,and  subject(BIOLOGY,COMPUTER,PHYSICS,MATHS,SOCIAL) and click on chapter,chapter gets displayed.